 Within Key Stage 3 (Years 7, 8 and 9) we have a dedicated and caring team of teachers and teaching assistants.

-In year 7, 8 and 9 pupils are taught in base classes where they have 1 teacher and TA for most of the day.
+In year 7, 8 and 9 pupils (apart from the year 9 groups) are taught in base classes where they have 1 teacher and TA for most of the day.
 They have specialist teachers for Science, PE and Computing.

 In Year 7 to Year 9, the curriculum is broad, balanced and relevant; it allows pupils time to explore, deepen their understanding and embed skills for life.
 There is an emphasis on connectivity between different subjects so that the pupils develop their understanding holistically and make the connection between what they are learning in class and the wider world.